ChitaAPC/Dota2CCR/README.md

 # Beyond the Meta: Leveraging Game Design Parameters for Patch-Agnostic Esport Analitics

-This git repository contains the resources described in the paper available soon.
-For more information, please check back at a later date when the paper becomes available.
+This git repository contains the resources described in the paper available [here](https://arxiv.org/abs/2305.18477).
 These resources aim at enabling future research within Dota 2 to be patch-agnostic by including contextual information about several (or at least the current).
 This can be achieved by utilising the clustered heroes representation instead of Character IDs or other forms of character representation.